From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 7. selenium for browser-based UI testing.

-I keep CI centered around Git events, because git push is what starts automation.
+CI is centered around Git events, because git push starts automation.

 git init